-django CMS is developed by a community of developers from across the world, with a wide range and levels of skills and expertise.
+The contributors to django CMS come from across the world, and have a wide range and levels of skills and expertise.
 Every contribution, however small, is valued.

-As an open source project, anyone is welcome to contribute in whatever form they are able, which can include taking part in discussions, filing bug reports, proposing improvements, contributing code or documentation, and testing the system - amongst others.
+As an open source project, anyone is welcome to contribute in whatever form they are able, which can include taking part in discussions, filing bug reports, proposing improvements, contributing code or documentation, and testing the django CMS's development community